DdimaPos/practica-2025-documentation/Database Management.md

 ## Schema Changes Migrations
-***DO NOT USE THE WEB STUDIO FOR CREATING OR ALTERING TABLES!!!!*** the schema is managed under `src/db/schema.ts` how to make a change:
+***DO NOT USE THE WEB STUDIO FOR CREATING OR ALTERING TABLES!!!!*** the schema is managed under `src/db/schema.ts`ON BRANCH `migrations`. how to make a change:
+1. run `git switch migrations`
+2. run `git pull`
+3. make sure nobody else makes changes with you at the same time!!
-1. edit the file
+4. edit the schema
-2. run `drizzle-kit generate`. this adds new migrations under `supabase/`
+5. run `drizzle-kit generate`. this adds new migrations under `supabase/`
-3. run `drizzle-kit migrate`. this applies migrations to the supabase instance.
+6. run `drizzle-kit migrate`. this applies migrations to the supabase instance.
+7. `git add src/db/schema.ts supabase/ && git commit -m "my butiful message && git push"`

+always  commit and push right after a schema change. this makes sure everyone has an up to date `supabase/ `folder.

 p.s.1 if something does not work try `supabase push`. regardless if this worked or not, do:
 	1. `rm -r supabase/`